Skip to content

 Why does custodial lighting require higher impact ratings?

 In custodial cells, prisoners are often unsupervised for long periods.
-Luminaires must withstand extreme deliberate force or vandalism.
+Luminaires must handle extreme deliberate force or vandalism.
 For this reason, Designplan test fittings up to 250 Joules, which is equivalent to IK20 performance, far greater than the IK11 limit defined on the standard IK scale.

 Why is maintenance such a challenge in custodial environments?